Green Smoothie Gourmet

 Make cupcakes

-• To the large mixing bowl, add the sugar and wet ingredients and mix until smooth.
-You are looking to melt the sugar.
+• To the large mixing bowl, add the sugar and wet ingredients and use a hand mixer or stand mixer to mix until smooth, about 1 minute or until the sugar is dissolved.

-• Add the dry ingredients.
-I add mine through a strainer if my cocoa is clumpy.
+• Add the dry ingredients through a strainer if your cocoa is clumpy.

 • Add the batter about ⅔ full to each cupcake liner using a medium cookie scoop or 3-4 tablespoon of batter.